How to Choose the Right Exposure for Scanning: Tips and Best Practices

 Before diving into the technical aspects, it's important to understand the various factors that affect exposure settings during scanning:

-• Original Material Type: Different materials (photos, artwork, documents) will require different exposure settings.
+• Original Material Type: Different materials (photos, negatives, slides) require different exposure settings.

-• Intended Use: Whether for professional presentations, personal archiving, or publishing will dictate your exposure requirements.
+• Intended Use: Whether for archiving, printing, or web use will influence exposure decisions.

 Tips for Choosing the Right Exposure Settings